 Cost of Living: 21.8% Higher than the National Average; 17.2% Lower than the State Average

-As home to UMASS Lowell, the second largest state university in Massachusetts, and upwards of 27,000 students, Lowell is enjoying a new reputation as a rapidly emerging college town.
+UMASS Lowell is the second largest state university in Massachusetts.
+With upwards of 27,000 students, Lowell is enjoying a new reputation as a rapidly emerging college town.
 Lowell is the fourth largest city in the state, and the second largest in the Boston metropolitan area, so students living here have access to some of the greatest restaurants, shopping, and entertainment the country has to offer.
 And with a cost of living below that of the state average, students in Lowell may actually be able to afford such fun.
-Housing costs average about 63% below the state average, while costs for food, healthcare, transportation, and utilities all average below or slightly above the national norm.
+Housing costs average about 63% below the state average.
+Costs for food, healthcare, transportation, and utilities all average below or slightly above the national norm.